hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 ---
 name: lab-exercise-2b
-# 👩‍💻 Lab Exercise: Working with Provisioners
+# 👩‍💻 Lab Exercise: Provisioners, Variables and Outputs
-Let's continue the previous lab and use a provisioner to install a new software package.
+In part two of the lab we'll use a provisioner to install a new software package.
+We will also explore variables and outputs.

 Click on the link below to return to the HashiCorp training lab:

 [https://instruqt.com/hashicorp/tracks/terraform-build-azure](https://instruqt.com/hashicorp/tracks/terraform-build-azure)

-Your instructor will let you know when it's time to regroup.
+**STOP** after you have completed the Fun with Variables challenge.

 ---
 name: chapter-4-review